Processing math: 0%

 showRowPoints —hide or show row point.boolean.

-If showRowPoints is true row points are shown in the biplot (default) else there are hidden.
+If showRowPoints is true, row points are shown in the biplot (default); otherwise they are hidden.

 Example: 'standardize',false